-This type occurs in whole Europe and Australia.
+This type occurs in the whole of Europe and Australia.
 It has a wider and shorter muzzle, shorter limbs, nose and deeper chest than the American type.
-Moreover, it is heavier than both the American and the Canadian types.
+Moreover, it is heavier than both the American and Canadian types.
 Males reach from 56 to 61 cm (22″ to 24″) of height at shoulders and females from 51 to 56 cm (20″ to 22″).
 UK Kennel Club does not set any standard body mass.

 British Golden Retrievers have round and dark eyes while the American has triangular or oblique eyes.
 Its coat is golden, cream, red or mahogany.
 Other color variations are not allowed for shows.
 Although at first the cream coloration was not recognized, it changed in 1936.
 White color is not allowed though.
 The dogs are very strong and resistant as they originated from flushing and retrieving dogs.

 It is thinner than the British type.
 Males achieve from 58 (22,8”) to 61 cm (24”) and females from 55 (21,6”) to 57 cm (22.4”) of height at shoulders.
 Its coat is dense and waterproof and has different shades of golden.
 This variety meets the breed standard established by other countries.
 However, British scientists crossbreed them with the British type so that they inherit its temperament and appearance.

 Just like American Golden Retrievers, the Canadian type is higher and thinner than the British variety.
 However, the Canadian type has various coat densities and coloration.
 The coat is also usually darker than the American’s is.

 As its name indicates, the coat may have different shades of golden.
 The topcoat is waterproof and is slightly wavy.
 Golden Retriever shed little hair for a whole year.
 The undercoat is soft and helps to regulate body temperature.
 It is shed in spring and in fall.